Internal Governance Monopoly

 SSRN Abstract ID: 6050034

-Ongoing development of IVA as a practical framework for making organizational value visible across multiple operating domains.
+Ongoing development of IVA as a practical five-ledger value system for making organizational value visible across multiple operating domains.

-Many organizational models sound coherent until they meet reporting pressure, staffing limits, competing incentives, fragmented evidence, deadlines, compliance requirements, and actual day-to-day execution.
+Organizational models need to hold up under reporting pressure, staffing limits, competing incentives, fragmented evidence, compliance requirements, and day-to-day execution.

-IVA development also includes ongoing public analysis around governance, operations, incentives, capacity, decision rights, reporting systems, and organizational structure.
+IVA development includes public analysis around governance, operations, incentives, capacity, decision rights, reporting systems, and organizational structure.

-Analysis focused on how organizations distribute authority, accountability, evidence, and operational responsibility.
+Analysis focused on how organizations distribute authority, accountability, evidence, and operating responsibility.

 Work examining how approval structures, reporting demands, and incentive protection shape organizational behavior.